The Books

 He lost everything.
 Unless — wait.
 Was that the plan?

 Sai had a button.
 Sai traded it for something else.
 That something became something else.
 By the end, Sai had nothing the Crew could see.
-The Crew looked around the room.
+The Magpyes looked around the room.

 Value versus price.
 Voluntary exchange creates surplus on both sides.
 What it looks like to optimize for impact rather than accumulation.